-The AD7782 has a fully-differential reference input capability for the channel.
-The common-mode range for these differential inputs is from GND to V{DD}.
-The reference input is unbuffered and therefore excessive R-C source impedances will introduce gain errors.
-The reference voltage REFIN (REFIN(+) - REFIN(-)) is 2.5 V nominal for specified operation but the AD7782 is functional with reference voltages from 1 V to V{DD}.
+The AD7783 has a fully differential reference input capability for the channel.
+The common-mode range for differential inputs is from GND to V{DD}.
+The reference input is unbuffered, and therefore excessive R-C source impedances will introduce gain errors.
+The reference voltage REFIN (REFIN(+) - REFIN(-)) is 2.5 V nominal for specified operation, but the AD7783 is functional with reference voltages from 1 V to $V{\rm DD}$.
 In applications where the excitation (voltage or current) for the transducer on the analog input also drives the reference voltage for the part, the effect of the low frequency noise in the excitation source will be removed as the application is ratiometric.
-If the AD7782 is used in a nonratiometric application, a low noise reference should be used.
-Recommended reference voltage sources for the AD7782 include the AD780, REF43, and REF192.
+If the AD7783 is used in a nonratiometric application, a low noise reference should be used.
+Recommended reference voltage sources for the AD7783 include the AD780, REF43, and REF192.
 It should also be noted that the reference inputs provide a high impedance, dynamic load.
 Because the input impedance of each reference input is dynamic, resistor/capacitor combinations on these inputs can cause dc gain errors, depending on the output impedance of the source that is driving the reference inputs.
-Reference voltage sources like those recommended above (e.g., AD780) will typically have low output impedances and are therefore tolerant to having decoupling capacitors on the REFIN(+) without introducing gain errors in the system.
+Recommended reference voltage sources (e.g., AD780) will typically have low output impedances and are, therefore, tolerant to having decoupling capacitors on the REFIN(+) without introducing gain errors in the system.

 Deriving the reference input voltage across an external resistor will mean that the reference input sees a significant external source impedance.
 External decoupling on the REFIN pins would not be recommended in this type of circuit configuration.